nicoleyildiz/InteractiveBroker/README.md

 # InteractiveBroker
-This is an app designed to connect with Interactive Brokers API with real-time data
+This is an app designed to connect with the Interactive Brokers API with real-time data

 #Overview
 Trader Workstation (TWS) is a desktop GUI application written in Python using Tkinter.
 It offers a friendly, interactive interface to:

 1. View and manage trading accounts

-2. Execute buy/sell/liqduidate orders
+2. Execute buy/sell/liquidate orders

 3. Visualize price charts